Lucia Jacobs is a Professor of Psychology and Neuroscience.

-Our studies of foraging decisions in squirrels is an experimental paradigm for understanding how the environment, both physical and social, influences decision making.
+Their studies of foraging decisions in squirrels is an experimental paradigm for understanding how the environment, both physical and social, influences decision making.
 Tree squirrels face thousands of foraging decisions each fall – “should I eat or cache this acorn?” – as they must harvest and cache their winter food supply in a matter of weeks.
 Food items are hidden individually yet squirrels do not defend their extensive caching areas.
 Instead, they rely on careful economic decisions on which items to cache and where to cache them, as well as using mnemonics to help them remember thousands of cache locations.
 Finally, they also pilfer other squirrels’ caches, an area of current interest.
-We study these questions year-round using experimental and observational studies of individually-marked, habituated fox squirrels on the Berkeley campus, as well as developing computational models of these cache and retrieval decisions.
+Their lab studies these questions year-round using experimental and observational studies of individually-marked, habituated fox squirrels on the Berkeley campus, as well as developing computational models of these cache and retrieval decisions.

 In the News